fangwei123456/python-jpeg-encoder/README.md

 # python-jpeg-encoder

 A jpeg encoder written in python.
-It can encode BMP image file to JPEG file.
+It can encode a BMP image file to a JPEG file.
 A jpeg decoder written in python is not needed because the encoder will create a standardized JPEG file, which can be opened with any picture viewer.

 ### **Usage:**